genchandenur/Encoding-and-Decoding-of-Visual-Stimulus-from-Human-Brain-Activity-an-fMRI-study/README.md

 6. [References](#References)

 ## DICOM Mosaics to Patient Coordinate System Mapping
 This Python script processes image files within a specified directory structure, creates a target folder, and organizes these files by converting them into the desired format using the FreeSurfer command.
 We saved mosaic T1-weighted images in NIfTI format.
+Check: [mri_convert](https://surfer.nmr.mgh.harvard.edu/fswiki/mri_convert)

 ```bash
 python3 mri_convert.py